-Shallots couldn’t be easier to grow.
-In fact if you give them the right growing conditions they will pretty much take care of themselves.
+Growing Shallots couldn’t be easier.
+In fact, if you give them the right growing conditions they will pretty much take care of themselves.

-Shallots prefer a rich well drained soil.
+Growing shallots prefer rich well-drained soil.
 If your soil retains a lot of water then you will want to amend it with lots of compost so the soil will drain.
 Overly moist soil is the enemy of shallots.
 If your soil is too moist the shallots may rot in the ground.

 If your area is prone to wet winters you may want to try building a ridge of soil and planting the shallots on the top of the ridge.
 This will give the water a chance to drain away from your shallot bulbs

 In Zones 5 and warmer you will plant your shallots from sets (bulbs) after your first fall frost.
+You can just plan on planting your shallots the same time you plant your garlic.
 For us here in Zone 5/6 Utah that means planting around the 15th of October.
 If you live in Zone 4 or colder you will probably want to wait and plant them in the spring after your spring thaw.

 Plant the bulbs about 6 inches apart and 2 or 3 inches deep.
 You plant the bulbs with the root break down and the pointed side up.
 You want the tip of the shallot to be just below the surface of the soil.